SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 In the code above,
-the `@MainActor` attribute on the `show(_:)` function ensures that this function runs only on the main actor.
+the `@MainActor` attribute on the `show(_:)` function requires this function to run only on the main actor.
 Within other code that's running on the main actor, you can call `show(_:)` as a synchronous function.
 However,
-to call `show(_:)` from code that isn't running on the main actor, you have to include `await` and call it as an asynchronous function because switching to the main actor requires a suspension point.
+to call `show(_:)` from code that isn't running on the main actor, you have to include `await` and call it as an asynchronous function because switching to the main actor introduces a potential suspension point.
 For example:

 ```swift